 The Moroccan Agency for Solar Energy (MASEN) is a limited company with public funding which was effectively established in March 2010.
 It was created under the guidelines of the Law no. 57-09 for the enactment of the integrated Moroccan Solar Plan, creation of solar energy projects in Morocco and the endorsement of solar resources in every facet.

 Its capital is equally secured by the Hassan II Fund for Economic and Social Development, the Moroccan State, the the Société d’Investissements Energétiques (SIE), and the Office National de l’Eau et l’Electricité (ONEE).
 MASEN has three major missions.
 First is developing solar projects in Morocco such as solar power plants.
-Second is to add to the development of a national proficiency; and lastly, operate as a compelling drive of proposal on the regional and international scheme.
+Second is to add to the development of a national proficiency; and lastly, operate as a compelling drive of the proposal on the regional and international scheme.

 A historical mission of MASEN is to design and develop solar power plants as one of the foundations of its innovative model.
 This movement meets the requirements of the National Office of Electricity, and consequently the Moroccan consumers.
 Five spots have already been recognized to accommodate NOOR solar project in Morocco.